fbpx

 • Vaccinations must be repeated, as necessary, throughout your pet’s life.

 • Unlike humans, animals cannot be treated with preventative injections after they are exposed.
-This is why is so important to ensure your pets are always up-to-date on their vaccines!
+This is why it is so important to always keep your pets up-to-date on their vaccines!

 What if my pet is bitten?